Overview

 Return date

-The completed Census form is to be submitted to the Non-State Schools Accreditation Board Secretariat ('NSSAB Secretariat') by Friday, 3 March 2023 (Friday following Census Day).
+You will need to submit the completed Census form to the Non-State Schools Accreditation Board Secretariat (NSSAB Secretariat) by Friday, 7 March 2025 (the Friday following Census Day).

 Information collected